Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: Introduction

 XPER offers several other advantages.
-First, as the XPER decomposition is based on Shapley values, it is theoretically grounded and XPER values satisfy several desirable axioms.
-Second, XPER is model-agnostic as it permits to interpret the predictive performance of any econometric or machine learning model.
-Third, it is metric-agnostic as it can break down any performance metric: e.g., predictive accuracy (AUC, Gini, accuracy), goodness of fit ($R^2$), information criterion (AIC, BIC), statistical loss function (MSE, MAE, Q-like), or economic performance metric (profit-and-loss function).
+First, as the XPER decomposition is based on Shapley values, it is theoretically grounded and XPER values satisfy the axioms of efficiency, symmetry, linearity, and null effects.
+These axioms collectively ensure equitable and consistent allocation of model performance contributions among the involved features.\footnote{\textit{Efficiency} dictates that the total contribution of all features equals the overall model performance metric, minus the benchmark value. \textit{Symmetry} ensures that features making equivalent contributions receive identical XPER values. \textit{Linearity} stipulates that if model performance can be decomposed into separate parts, the XPER value of the whole model equals the sum of its parts.
+The \textit{null effect} axiom ensures features that do not influence model performance receive a XPER value of zero.} Second, XPER is model-agnostic as it permits to interpret the predictive performance of any econometric or machine learning model.
+Third, it is metric-agnostic as it can break down any performance metric: predictive accuracy (e.g., AUC, Gini, accuracy), goodness of fit (e.g., $R^2$), information criterion (e.g., AIC, BIC), loss function (e.g., MSE, MAE, Q-like), or economic performance (e.g., profit-and-loss or P\&L).
 Fourth, XPER can be implemented either at the global level or at the local level.
 At the global level, the XPER value of a given feature measures its contribution to the performance of the model.
 At the local level, the XPER value of a given feature measures its contribution to the model performance that comes from a given individual.
 Finally, as the number of coalitions grows fast with the number of features, we propose two estimation procedures: an exact one when the number of features remains moderate and an approximated one, which is a modified version of the Kernel SHAP method of \cite{Lundberg2017}.
+We developed a package in Python to compute the XPER values and made it available at \href{https://github.com/hi-paris/XPER}{https://github.com/hi-paris/XPER}.